Coco (robot): Uses

-As of right now, Coco is controlled through many sensors to walk and be aware of the objects in its perimeter.
+Coco is controlled through many sensors to walk and be aware of the objects in its perimeter.
 For future uses, Coco will be able to be aware of others emotions and produce a reaction.
 Coco will also be able to help different types of learning and interact with humans or objects that need its help.

-Future Work
+Future work

 The aim for the Humanoid Robotics Group is for Coco to have many human-like experiences through common sense, emotions, and visuals.
 The Humanoid Robotics Group would still like to contribute more work to Coco such as: providing the robot with high level functions to develop interactive behaviors, providing aid for some types of learning, providing an improvement in the force control, and providing hand-eye coordination.
 Some time in the near future Coco should be able to be aware of its own body, have flexible limb dynamics, and be able to interact with human without it being controlled.

-Related Robots from the HRG
+Related robots from the HRG

 The links below are websites to robots that the Humanoid Robotics Group has been involved with.
 These projects are similar to Coco but have different body structures and postures.